Welcome back to the Classical Education and Homeschool Science series! Here’s a list of the past posts in the series:

-- Have the students read a chapter on plant and animal cells and look at the different cells in a microscope;
+- Have the students read a chapter on plant and animal cells and look at the different cells under a microscope;

 - Have them study Robert Hooke and his cell theory;

-- Give the an exam about the information they have learned on cells;
+- Give the exam about the information they have learned on cells;

 - Have them work on writing a research paper and performing in-depth project within the field of biology.

 When you tie all of the areas of study together, they reinforce one another and create a stronger awareness of how the field of science affects the student’s everyday life.